Food & 3 things to do during a Colitis flare up are on my mind today.

 - Coffee extremely watered down, if at all.
 I have one cup (except for the first day when I have zero) per day, watered down with unsweetened almond milk.

 - So is my homemade chicken broth and homemade vegetable broth.

 - Fats heal.
 A few tablespoons of things like avocado (I whip mine up in our awesome KitchenAid) and smooth Coconut Manna.

 - I eat no grains, not even the awesome gluten free ones like Quinoa.

 - No alcohol.
 Not even a little red wine.
 Not at all!

 I have been doing this for 4 days now.
 By day 2 (Monday) I was already leaps and bounds better.
 Today I’m almost fully recovered.
-What does it mean when you recover so quickly?
-You will SCREAM – YEHAW:) But furthermore, I will not make any drastic changes yet.
-I’m not healed; it will take longer than 4 days.
-But by this weekend, I’ll add more foods in.
+But I will not make any drastic changes yet.
+I’m not healed, and it will take longer than 4 days.
+By this weekend, I’ll add more foods in.
 I can’t wait to share all the new things I’m going to cook up!
 And the following weekend?!
 Let’s not get ahead of ourselves….